djalmabright/react-native-tutorial/README.md

-# react-native-tutorial
+# pubnub-chat-native
-PubNub + React Native tutorial code
+Real-time chat application using the PubNub network and React Native